Financial-Times/methode-content-placeholder-mapper/runbooks/runbook.md

-# UPP - Synthetic image publication monitor
+# UPP - Methode Content Placeholder Mapper

 This service reads content placeholders from a Kafka queue and transforms them into UP format.